ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

       ...
     }}

-Each row-template creates the subobject to store the data of one row in SMW-properties.
+Each row-template creates the subobject to store the data of one experiment in SMW-properties.
 For each type of investigation, those 2 templates must exist as well as a couple of properties to hold the data.
 The row template is supposed to create an HTML table row.
 The investigation template has to enclose these rows with an HTML table head/body.